-In middle school, my mom had to pull me out of bed at 8:00am to go to school.
+In middle school, my mom had to pull me out of bed at 8:00am to go to class.
 In high school, I always missed the earliest classes in the morning.
 I failed one subject because I just didn’t go to any 8:30am lesson for 6 months.
 I failed 7 out of 12 subjects during my first year in college.
 I didn’t prepare or take any of those 7 final exams because they were too early.
 It forced me to do extra work in my second year to pass 19 out of 19 classes.
 In my first job as a software engineer, I had to be at the office at 9 am.
-Although I was there everyday, I felt miserable and non-functional.
+I was often late and I felt miserable and non-functional.

-During school, college and my first job, I always managed to do well even though I was useless in the mornings.
-It was when I co-founded Nativoo and moved to Rio de Janeiro that I was faced with a harsh reality: the only way I could build my company and ALSO enjoy one of the sunniest and most beautiful cities in the world was by waking up earlier.
+During school, college and my first job, I still managed to do well.
+But well is not the same as excelent.
+It was when I co-founded Nativoo and moved to Rio de Janeiro that I was faced with a harsh reality: the only way I could build my company and ALSO enjoy one of the most magical cities in the world was by waking up earlier.
 Any other choice would have not passed Bezos’ “Regret Minimization Framework”

 I decided to workout in the morning, before work.
 Looking at it now, it just seems like a silly, easy thing.
 But oh boy, it was not for me.
 During the first month, I felt sick every morning at 7am: disoriented, dizzy and nauseous.
 The same question went through my mind over and over: ”what the hell am I doing here?”.
 It only felt good when it was over.
 During the next few months, the “feel good” hormones kicked in earlier and earlier in the session.
 And then eventually, I crossed the sweetest spot: not working out in the morning became more difficult than working out.
 That was when I felt the habit was rock solid, and it’s been 10 years since then.

 Below are the three main benefits I get from consistently working out early in the morning: